-If that sounds like you, then contact your school's Head of Science, who will need to complete a Student Nomination Form on your behalf.
+If that sounds like you, then contact your school's Head of Science, who will need to complete a Nominating Teacher Application Form on your behalf.

-We would also like you to write a short essay telling us your thoughts on Science in the 21st Century (full details are on the Student Application Form).
+We would also like you to write a short essay telling us your thoughts on Science in the 21st century.
+More details about the essay can be found in the following document:

 We will pay your: